godot-mega-man/mega-man-maker-mmlv-editor/.github/ISSUE_TEMPLATE/feature---enhancement-request.md

 ---

 <!--
-IMPORTANT, PLEASE READ THIS BEFORE PROPOSING A NEW FEATURE FOR VERSION 0.x !!!
+PLEASE READ THIS BEFORE PROPOSING A NEW FEATURE FOR VERSION 0.x !!!
 It's a good idea to check for existing features that we've already implemented by the following link: https://trello.com/b/vuDpFyE6/mmlv-editor
 -->